 Moderator/Resource Person – The Moderator shall advise the CSB on matters such as the type of information that may help in determining if Community Standards were violated and prior sanctions relating to similar conduct.
 The Moderator shall also facilitate the appropriate paperwork and record keeping, as well as reserve the hearing space.

 The Moderator selects three CSB representatives to serve on a hearing panel to hear any particular case.
 The composition of each panel shall consist of one faculty member, one student, and one administrator/staff.
 Board Members shall disqualify themselves from serving on a Community Standards Board case if they believe in good faith that they cannot be objective in the matter.
 The respondent and complainant may object to a member for cause in writing at least 24 hours before the hearing.
 The Moderator shall rule on all objections and replace any disqualified members.

 Format and Preparing for a Community Standards Board Hearing?

 *The format of the hearing may change based on the facts and circumstances of each case.
-If the case involves a number of students, it is best to dedicate the necessary amount of time so that you are available for the entire hearing.

 Note: These are guidelines for preparation only.
 In some instances, there may be requirements and/or deadlines issued, to which you must comply.